Testing An Immersion Heater

 The heating element itself should have a really low resistance between the N (neutral) and the other side which is the “T”.

 You have to check the insulation wire in the heating element if it’s still in good condition.
 Meaning the wire inside is not broken.

 Attach the red and black multimeter lead to the heating element.
 Remember you are still using OHM settings.

-On a 3KW immersion heaters, the reading should be around 20 ohms.
-But anything between the 15-25 ohm is normal, meaning everything working properly.
+On a 3KW immersion heater, the reading should be around 20 ohms.
+But anything between 15-25 ohms is normal, meaning everything working properly.

 If the reading is 1 or OL (open circuit), it means the wire inside the element is burned through.